scottgriv/Portfolio-Website/README.md

 This repo was originally forked from
 [Brittany Chiang's v4 repo](https://github.com/bchiang7/v4).

-All design credit goes to Brittany, I simply modified the website in a large number of areas (explained below):
+Website design credit goes to Brittany, I modified the website to fit my needs (explained below):

 - Changed the color/theme using the below `CSS` in the `variables.js` file: